-Celery – The Best Vegetable for the HeartReading time: 8 min
+Celery – Vegetable for the Heart

 Celery is one of the most consumed green vegetables in the world.
-This is due to its potent nutritional value.

-You can find it in juices, soups, as decoration and to flavor any meal.
+You can find it in juices, soups, as decoration, and to flavor any meal.

 Physical description

-The celery plant is boggy in type and closely resembles parsley and carrot plants.
 It forms clusters of eight to ten leaves and has long, sturdy, pale green fibrous stalks.

-At the top, the stalks narrow and generate leaves.
 Although most people throw the leaves away, they are delicious as well.

 celery